When the System Became the Product & Becoming a Beginner Again

 There is a misconception that experienced professionals eventually “arrive” and no longer need to evolve.
 Technology makes that impossible.
 AI, connected devices, remote care systems, predictive analytics, and digital therapeutics are reshaping the healthcare field (and many others) in real time.
 Designers like me, who spent decades creating physical products, are now expected to understand software ecosystems, data infrastructures, and human-computer interaction.

 Returning to graduate school was not some romantic midlife reinvention.
 It was a pragmatic adaptation to where healthcare is headed.
-Increasingly, the future belongs to designers who can bridge physical and digital experiences into coherent systems because, in healthcare today, the system is the product.
+The future belongs to designers who can bridge physical and digital experiences into coherent systems because, in healthcare today, the system is the product.

 As a woman pursuing my third degree in design, I feel a growing responsibility to apply the skills I have spent decades developing toward shaping the future of healthcare, particularly for vulnerable populations.
 At this stage of my life, the work feels less like ambition and more like a responsibility I feel privileged to carry.
 I am very grateful for the opportunity to pursue a master’s degree in human-computer interaction and look forward to bringing these new skills into my next professional chapter when I graduate later this year.